QuBenhao/LeetCode/problems/problems_1812/problem.md

 # 1812.
-Determine Color of a Chessboard Square
+Determine Color of a Chessboard Square [Rating: 1328.51]

 You are given `coordinates`, a string that represents the coordinates of a square of the chessboard.
 Below is a chessboard for your reference.